Cause and Effect: When Not to Choose Consulting

-Cause and effect is discussed to help readers understand when working for P&G, GE, Nestle etc., may be a better career path versus working for McKinsey, Bain or BCG.
+Cause and effect are discussed to help readers understand when working for P&G, GE, Nestle etc., may be a better career path versus working for McKinsey, Bain, BCG, Deloitte, etc.

 Do you remember the days when it was cool to roll out software and stick a beta sign on it?
 There was a time between 2004 and 2008 when it was a badge of honor to roll out broken software and expect the beta sign to make up for the poor performance.
 Companies loved saying they were in beta-mode.
 Some start-ups actually rolled out software in this format just to have the beta sign up, even when they could have easily waited for a more refined version.